pngme/sample-android-app-react-native/README.md

 ## Sample Android App
 This repository is a sample Android app, which uses the Pngme SDK.
 This app uses the `.env` file to inject the SDK `clientKey`.
-TODO: refine below, if there are recommendations on better securing the client key ~~Please note that this is for example purposes only.
-As noted in [Step 3](### _Step 3_) of the get [started section](## get started), it is highly recommended that a production application use a more secure method of injecting the `clientKey` secret.~~
+As noted above, it is highly recommend that additional measures be taken to protect the `clientKey` when implementing in a production app.

 This app can be compiled and emulated locally, with or without a valid SDK `clientKey`.
-If a valid SDK `clientKey` is used, then data can be sent thru to the pngme system while testing in emulation mode.
+If a valid SDK `clientKey` is used, then data can be sent thru to the Pngme system while testing in emulation mode.
-To run the sample app locally, simply install dependencies and launch the react native android app:
+To run the sample app locally, simply install dependencies and launch the app:
 ```bash
 npm install  # alternative: yarn install
 npx react-native run-android